Costs and Fees

 Professional Indemnity Insurance

-Holt HR Consulting is full insured with professional indemnity insurance, provided by the Finsbury Insurance Group, underwritten by QBE Insurance (Europe) Limited and AXA Insurance UK plc, in respect of claims up to a value of £1,000,000 per claim.
+Holt HR Consulting is full insured with professional indemnity insurance, provided by Maltings Insurance, underwritten by AXA Insurance UK plc and Great Lakes Insurance SE, in respect of claims up to a value of £1,000,000 per claim.

 The content of this website is provided for information purposes only and does not constitute legal advice.
 Holt HR makes no representations or warranties as to the accuracy or completeness of the content of this website.
 Holt HR and Peter Holt do not operate as a solicitor's practice or as a solicitor and are not regulated by the Solicitors Regulation Authority or the Law Society.
 Peter Holt is an unregistered barrister and a member of the Inner Temple.
 Holt HR is an independent business consultancy.